 The draft legislation will be posted on this website as it is prepared for submission.

-1. An application is going to be made to the Secretary of State for Transport for an order on behalf of the North East Combined Authority and the North of Tyne Combined Authority (‘the Authority’) under Sections 3, 4 and 5 of the Transport and Works Act 1992 to modify the River Tyne (Tunnels) Order 2005 (‘the 2005 Order’).
+1. An application is being made to the Secretary of State for Transport for an order on behalf of the North East Combined Authority and the North of Tyne Combined Authority (‘the Authority’) under Sections 3, 4 and 5 of the Transport and Works Act 1992 to modify the River Tyne (Tunnels) Order 2005 (‘the 2005 Order’).
 The proposed order is to be called the River Tyne (Tunnels) (Modification) Order 2021 (‘the Proposed Order’).
 See draft order and draft explanatory memorandum here and public notice here.

-2. An application will be made to the Secretary of State to revoke the 2020 Tyne Tunnels Byelaws and make new byelaws for the Tyne Tunnels.
+2. An application has been made and approved by the Secretary of State to revoke the 2020 Tyne Tunnels Byelaws and make new byelaws for the Tyne Tunnels.
 See current 2021 byelaws here.

-3. An application will be made to Secretary of State for Transport to make an amendment of the River Tyne (Tunnels) (Revision of Tolls) Order 2021.
+3. An application has been made and approved by the Secretary of State for Transport to make an amendment of the River Tyne (Tunnels) (Revision of Tolls) Order 2021.
 The Order replaces one aspect of the definitions of the classes of vehicle as set out in the table below.
-See public notice.